 North Bay Leadership Council is proud to announce the honorees for this year’s Leaders of the North Bay and the teen chosen to give the Keynote address at the awards luncheon.
 The Leaders of the North Bay Awards luncheon is a signature event for NBLC.
-This year it is being held at the Embassy Suites in San Rafael on December 10th.
+This year it is being held on May 13th.
 The Leaders event was designed to recognize leadership in the North Bay, while the Teen Speech contest is a way for us to help grow leadership in our youth.
 NBLC seeks to foster leadership at a time when it is sorely needed.

 - Murray Legacy Leadership, Leadership over a Lifetime: Steve Page, Retired

 A leader with integrity, the North Bay is a better place because of Steve Page.
 Steve Page was President and General Manager of Sonoma Raceway for almost three decades.
 With Steve at the helm, Sonoma Raceway’s campground housed evacuees from several of the wildfires.
 The Raceway has raised nearly $7 million for charity.
 Food drives, blood drives, charity rides, training grounds for disaster response — the track has been made available to help better the community.
 Steve gives back to the community in numerous ways, always making time for worthy causes.
 He serves on or has served on: Speedway Children’s Charities, Redwood Empire Food Bank, Social Advocates for Youth, Santa Rosa Junior College Foundation, 10,000 Degrees and the Sonoma Valley Hospital Foundation.
 NBLC is especially proud to honor Steve’s dedication to our organization where he has served the greatest number of years as chair of the Board.